The-cheeseDOS-Project/cheeseDOS/CONTRIBUTING.md

     Submit your changes by opening a pull request on GitHub.

 ## Coding Guidelines
 1. Follow the existing coding style and conventions in the project.
 2. Write clear, readable, and well-commented code.
 3. Code must work and be tested with `./build.sh run`.
 4. ONLY `.ld`, `.S`, `.h`, `.c`, `.md` is allowed.
 5. Features must be mostly working before a PR.
 6. Use C99, no C11 or later.
+7. Uses 100% custom code and libraries (besides the toolchain)
+8. Only needs one command to compile (including installing dependencies)
+9. Compiles the same exact way on every system
+10. Super simple to use
+11. Uses Ring 0

 ## Reporting Issues
 If you find bugs or have feature requests, please submit them in the GitHub Issues section.
 Include detailed descriptions and steps to reproduce the issue.